CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 3: Configuring F5 Advanced Web Application firewall.md

 # Conclusion

 Congratulations, You have successfully completed this lab.
-You learned how to publish a Web Application hosted behind F5 advanced WAF
+You learned how to publish a Web Application hosted behind F5 advanced Web application firewall